enmasseio/babble/README.md

 - `babble.babbler(id: String) : Babbler`
   Factory function to create a new Babbler.
-- `babble.run(callback: Function) : Block`
-  Create a flow starting with an Action block.
-The provided callback function is called as `callback(response, context)` and should not return a result.
 - `babble.decide([decision: Function, ] choices: Object<String, Block>) : Block`
   Create a flow starting with a Decision block.
   When a `decision` function is provided, the function is invoked as